 Atopy patch testing (APT) is being studied for its effectiveness in diagnosing FPIES, as well as predicting if the problem food is no longer a trigger.
 Thus, the outcome of APT may determine if the child is a potential candidate for an oral food challenge (OFC).
 APT involves placing the trigger food in a metal cap, which is left on the skin for 48 hours.
 The skin is then watched for symptoms in the following days after removal.
 Please consult your child's doctor to discuss if APT is indicated in your situation.

-Treatment varies, depending on the patient and his/her specific reactions.
+Treatment varies, depending on the patient and their specific reactions.
 Often, infants who have reacted to both dairy and soy formulas will be placed on hypoallergenic or elemental formula.
 Some children do well breastfeeding.
 Other children who have fewer triggers may just strictly avoid the offending food(s).

 New foods are usually introduced very slowly, one food at a time, for an extended period of time per food.
 Some doctors recommend trialing a single food for up to three weeks before introducing another.